fangq/mmc/mmclab/README.txt

  == Output control ==
        cfg.issaveexit:  [0]-save the position (x,y,z) and (vx,vy,vz) for a detected photon
-       cfg.issaveseed:  [0]-save the RNG seed for a detected photon so one can replay cfg.outputtype:  'flux' - output fluence-rate
+       cfg.issaveseed:  [0]-save the RNG seed for a detected photon so one can replay cfg.isatomic:    [1]-use atomic operations for saving fluence, 0-no atomic operations cfg.outputtype:  'flux' - output fluence-rate
                         'fluence' - fluence,
                         'energy' - energy deposit,